 Dividend Yield and Dividend History Highlights

-- In terms of debt burden relative to earnings, MSFT has an EBITDA to net debt ratio of 64,426,000,000, ranking above 99.53% stocks in our set (note that its net debt is negative, meaning it has more cash than debt).
+- MSFT has an EBITDA to net debt ratio of 76,965,000,000; for context, that's better than 99.65% stocks in our set (note that its net debt is negative, meaning it has more cash than debt).

 MSFT Price Forecast Based on Dividend Discount Model